Abdi Garad

-Qayaad (Khayr Cabdi Garaad and Cumar Cabdi Garaad) Full Name: ’Abdi Shirshore Habarwa Abdullah Muse Said Saleh Abdi Mohamed Abdirahman bin Isma'il al-Jabarti is a sub-clan that is part of the Dulbahante clan-family.
+Qayaad (Khayr Cabdi Garaad and Cumar Cabdi Garaad) Full Name: "Abdi Shirshore Habarwa Abdullah Muse Said Saleh Abdi Mohamed Abdirahman bin Isma'il al-Jabarti" is a sub-clan that is part of the Dulbahante clan-family.

-The nickname "Qayaad" was supposedly the name of a Gaal(non Muslim chief) who formerly controlled the clan's territory and whom the clan's forefather killed in battle.
-They are locally regarded as fearless warriors.
+The nickname "Qayaad" was supposedly the name of a Gaal (non-Muslim chief) who formerly controlled the clan's territory and whom the clan's forefather killed in battle.